-Three Square’s SNAP Outreach Team assists households with applications for benefit programs for which they may be eligible.
-In its first three years, Three Square’s SNAP Outreach Team provides benefit application assistance to individuals in Southern Nevada.
+Three Square’s Benefit Services Outreach Team assists households with referrals and applications for benefits for which they may be eligible.

-- Application assistance for help with utilities via the Energy Assistance Program (EAP)
+- Assistance with applying for the Energy Assistance Program (EAP)

-- Referrals to program partners for other assistance programs, such as: foreclosure prevention, food pantries, meal programs, and health care coverage
+- Referrals to other community partners for other assistance programs, including food pantries, Medicaid, and housing assistance

 What’s the most my household income can be and still be eligible for SNAP?